-Ed Sheeran wins big at Billboard Awards
+Kelly Clarkson's plea over school shootings

 They performed the song Youth, which has the chorus: "You can't take my youth away."

+The singer took home four awards - top artist, top radio songs artist, top song sales artist and top hot 100.

+Other artists used the ceremony to pay tribute to Avicii, who died last month aged 28.

-Andrew Taggart of The Chainsmokers was one of the artists who paid tribute to Avicii, saying the DJ's death was "a great loss for the music world and for us".
+Andrew Taggart from The Chainsmokers said the DJ's death was "a great loss for the music world and for us".

-"He was an artist who inspired so many in so many ways and simply put he meant so much to us and so many in the EDM community," he said.
+"He was an artist who inspired so many in so many ways and simply put he meant so much to us and so many in the EDM community."

 Halsey added: "Everyone who worked with him would agree he was such a joy and it makes this tragedy all the more painful.